 According to a survey conducted in 2018, 94% of talents prefer companies which provide scope for professional training and development.

-Every dollar invested in learning and development returns $30 in productivity.
+Every dollar invested in employee learning and development returns $30 in productivity.

 You must take appropriate steps to enhance the skills and proficiency of your employees.
 This gives your employees satisfaction that they are progressing in their career paths.

 To get an idea of how to go about it, this list should make some sense.

 The first step should be to identify what values and goals do your company strives for.
 It is important because this needs to be considered as a base while considering the options for development programs.

 Identifying the gaps in the skillsets of your employees- Then comes identifying the gaps in the skillsets of your workforce, which act as a hindrance towards your goals.